nishit-g/augmented-reality/learning-arcore/SceneformIntro/Readme.md

 If this frame is not null and the trackingState of the camera is in TRACKING_STATE then it's good else it's not.

 Hence we return whether `wasTracking == isTracking`.

+### Updating the hitTest

+First of all we need to know from where should we do the hitTest (Test which will tell us whether the person is looking at a plane detected by ARCore).